 The first step in watching HDR content in your Sky Q box is a software update.

 You should receive an automatic software update, so you shouldn’t have to do much.
-If you don’t receive an automatic update, you can update manually.
+If you don’t receive an automatic update, you can update it manually.
 Go to:

 Settings > System Info > Update > Software Version.

 The software update may take some time.
 After the software update, you’ll notice the Sky Nature channel in your EPG.
-You can now search for and watch any of the available HDR programmes on Sky Q.
+You can now search for and watch any of the available HDR programs on Sky Q.